CMU-MSAII-BNY-AIHUB/IRGraph/README.md

 4. **Text-to-Cypher Querying**: LLMs translate questions into Cypher queries for efficient data retrieval, with a human-in-the-loop process.
 5. **Visualization Dashboard**: NeoDash dashboards reveal insights with interactive charts.

-This project commenced as a collaborative effort between Bank of New York (BNY) and Carnegie Mellon University (CMU), supported by a dedicated team of students, faculty, and practitioners.
-We express our gratitude to the faculty and students from the Master’s of Artificial Intelligence and Innovation program.

 This project started with the name "BKGraph" representing the BNY stock ticker, BK, and KG representing knowledge graphs.
 We have broadened the scope to be "IRGraph" to represent Investor Relations.
 Please check our [Confluence page](https://nyu-tmi-capstone.atlassian.net/wiki/spaces/SD/overview) for more information.

 ## Data Collection and Tool Integration